supahcraig/scotland_pYard/README.md

 If Mr. X gets through 24 rounds without being caught, Mr. X wins and the game is over.

+---

+## How it's built

+### The Application

+It's primarily a flask & flask-socketio app, with the web side functioning as a SPA.

+### The map

+The map image is borrowed from Wikipedia, as are the ticket token images used.
+The original game board is an quasi-isometric view of the streets of London.
+Our map is a fully grid-oriented/orthogonal model of that board, which obviously is much easier to deal with.

+The python module netowrkx is used to implement the map as bi-directional multi-edge graph.
+The stops are nodes, and are read in from a file I had to key in myself.
+The edges are also read in from a file, again keyed in manually.

+For each to/from location pair, we programmatically inject an "incognito" edge to allow for the incognito move functionality.

+The player's markers are overlaid on the map using python's svgwrite module, with the app refreshing the image after each turn.
+A possible enhancement would be to do this more directly in the DOM using `<svg>` tags.

 ## TODO log